The California Attorney General issued statement and summary for the mobile sports betting initiative backed by sportsbook operators.

 “The old school way is probably the most cost-effective, but either way we’re confident we’re going to get the signatures and we’re going to have the resources to fund a really successful signature campaign,” Click said.

 Money won’t be an issue.
-The campaign raised an initial $100 million from seven sports betting companies.
+The California sports betting campaign raised an initial $100 million from seven companies.
 And Click promised that more money is waiting if needed.